anikethgojee/DSA-Basics/README.md

 # DSA-Basics
-Foundation before starting Data "Structures and Algorithm".
+Foundation before starting "Data Structures and Algorithm".
 Beginner friendly problems with increasing difficulty.

 Thank you Prince Singh Sir for providing the sheet - https://github.com/Preparation-Street/Programming-Street-150 I will use the sheet for reference in making my fundamentals strong.